Smile-SA/magento2-smilelab-phpcs/README.md

 - `SmileLab` (Magento >=2.4.4)
 - `SmileLab-237-243` (Magento >=2.3.7 <2.4.4)

-Older versions of Magento (<2.4.4) require a separate ruleset, because they include outdated composer packages which are not compatible with recent versions of the magento/slevomat coding standards.
+Older versions of Magento (<2.4.4) require a separate ruleset, because they use an outdated version of the Magento coding standard.

 ## Configuration